Stop those sticky saxophone pads!

 YAMAHA POWDER PAPERS

 Comes as a small booklet of sheets of paper coated with a talcum like powder.
 Take a single sheet, and place it under the offending pad.
 Close the pad onto the paper and then draw it out slowly.
 It will leave a small coating of powder on the pad that will prevent stickiness.
 Whilst powder paper can provide immediate relief from the problem, it can also create issues of its own.
 Firstly it does not clean the residue from the pad that is the main cause of the problem, and secondly if you are a particularly wet player then over use of this method will cause further build up of residue (imagine talcum power mixed with water being pasted over your pads and you get the idea).
 Best used sparingly and is only appropriate in certain situations.
-DO NOT USE IN CONJUNCTION WITH CLEANING FLUIDS.

 The traditional method for de-sticking pads has always involved Rizla papers, and you may have noticed other players carrying packs of them in their cases.
 This is not because they’re heavy smokers, but as an emergency fix in the case of a sticky pad.
 Great as an emergency fix, but often too small and too thin to work effectively on saxophone pads.
 Better for smaller instruments, and the gummed edge can also cause issues.
 Can be used in conjunction with cleaning fluids.